Offshore gas and condensate field

 The field is estimated to contain 350bcm of gas, along with more than 45 million tonnes (Mt) of gas condensate.

-The Absheron X-2 well was drilled in the northern flank of the structure to a depth of 6,874m, after cutting through a number of reservoirs.
+The Absheron X-2 well was drilled in the northern flank of the structure to a depth of 6,874m, after cutting through several reservoirs.

 The well encountered 500ft of cumulated net gas within the northern flank’s high-quality sands, which contain reservoirs in its northern compartment.